Our Parents, Their Influence and Impressions

 The reality we should be aware of is that no sole individual makes it to the top of the mountain as the lone champion.
 Likewise, all men who rape and murder do not do so because they were beaten in childhood.
 How we get to where and who we are is a whole lot more complex than we can even imagine.
 It's just not simple.

-In the span of a lifetime, it is not unreasonable to suggest that countless people,circumstances and situations touch us in numerous ways and play their part in contributing to the pieces that ultimately becomes our image.
+In the span of a lifetime, it is not unreasonable to suggest that countless people,circumstances and situations touch us in numerous ways and play their part in contributing to the pieces that ultimately become our image.

 Each of us are influenced in unique ways and to varying degrees by this puzzle-making process.
 Our genetics certainly are key to directing how when and why we absorb and assimilate everything that happens every moment we exist.

 As adults, if and when we take the time to think back to our younger years, it may strike us as easy to understand how and why we got where we are.
 By that I mean quite simply, if we can recall our parents having been supportive and consistent in terms of our education, we can be sure we gave our all throughout our school years.
 This strong basic foundation is/was the vital boost to every step taken thereafter.
 My children grown and on their own for some time now, I've yet to meet the loving parent who does not want that their children surpass our own achievements.
 This concept is so Universal and constant, it is the shared but silent understanding among parents the world over.
-We want for a children an even better life than we may have had.
+We want for our children, an even better life than we may have had.

 Parents, Our First Loves